 Encouraging all visitors and staff to practice healthy habits, including frequent and thorough hand washing for 20 seconds with soap and water, covering coughs and sneezes with a tissue, and staying home if you are sick or not feeling well

 Reducing the density of visitors permitted at any given time in public exhibit areas like the planetarium, earthquake simulator, and rainforest to encourage social distancing among and between visitors and staff

 While many Academy staff will work remotely during our temporary closure, a limited number of essential personnel will have access to the museum to continue providing the highest level of care for our 38,000+ live animals and keep the building and its critical systems running.
 These staff members will practice social distancing and implement rigorous safety protocols while at work to reduce any health risks.

-If you purchased tickets for Daytime Admission, NightLife, or any other Academy event scheduled during the time of our temporary closure period, we will refund your order to the original form of payment within 5-7 business days.
+If you purchased tickets for Daytime Admission, NightLife, or any other event* scheduled during the time of our temporary closure period, we will refund your order to the original form of payment within 5-7 business days.
 If you do not receive your refund within seven business days, please contact us and provide your order number.
 We appreciate your patience as we process these refunds.

 As a scientific, research, and educational institution, the Academy believes it’s more important than ever to seek out COVID-19 information from reliable, science-based sources.
 Here are some links from trusted international, national, and local public health authorities to help you stay informed: